EFT tapping focuses on tapping the 12 meridian points of the body to relieve symptoms of a negative experience or emotion.

 - under the arm (UA): spleen meridian

-Begin by tapping the karate chop point while simultaneously reciting your setup phrase three times.
+Begin by tapping the side of hand point while simultaneously reciting your setup phrase three times.
 Then, tap each following point seven times, moving down the body in this ascending order:

 - side of the eye